gabriel-dehan/lewagon-soundcloud-client/README.md

 ## How to ?

-**Don't put your code in the lib/ directory, he is there for external libraries.**
+**Don't put your code in the lib/ directory, it is there for external libraries.**

-For the purpose of this exercices, I created a small library, that lives in the `lib/` directory.
+For the purpose of this exercice, I created a small library, that lives in the `lib/` directory.
 Here is how to require it :

 ```ruby